POET-Simulator/POET/README.md

 - `training_epochs` [*int*]: Number of training epochs with each training data set, defaults to 20.

 - `training_data_size` [*int*]: Size of the training data buffer.
 After the buffer has been filled, the model starts training and removes this amount of data from the front of the buffer.
 Defaults to the size of the Field.

 - `use_Keras_predictions` [*bool*]: Decides if the Keras prediction function should be used instead of the custom C++ implementation (Keras might be faster for larger models, especially on GPU).
 Defaults to false.

+- `use_k_means_clustering` [*bool*]: Decides if the K-Means clustering function will be used to separate the field in a reactive and a non-reactive cluster.
+Training and inference will be done with separate models for each cluster.

+- `- model_reactive_file_path` [*string*]: Path to the Keras model file with which the AI surrogate model for the reactive cluster is initialized.
+If ommitted, the models for both clusters will be initialized from `model_file_path`

 - `disable_training` [*bool*]: Deactivates the training functions.